idibau/cs2bim/README.md

 |33|ifc.feature_classes.<em>FeatureClassKeyX</em>.groups.<em>IfcGroupKeyX</em>.object_type|str|?|"ObjectType"|
 |34|ifc.feature_classes.<em>FeatureClassKeyX</em>.groups.<em>IfcGroupKeyX</em>.predefined_type|str|?|"PredefinedType"|

-### Types
+## Types
+Some parameters can only be configured with predefined values (types), because these values are referenced in the code.
+To guarantee a proper configuration and execution of the code, these predefined values (types) are defined as constants in different modules/classes in the python code.

+The following types are defined: --> TO CHECK: vollständige Liste?
-EPSGCode -> cs2bim.enum.epsg_code.py
+- EPSGCode -> cs2bim.enum.epsg_code.py
-GeoReferencing -> cs2bim.config.geo_referencing.py\
+- GeoReferencing -> cs2bim.config.geo_referencing.py\
-TriangulationRepresentationType -> cs2bim.geometry.triangulation.py\
+- TriangulationRepresentationType -> cs2bim.geometry.triangulation.py\
-IfcElementEntityType -> cs2bim.ifc.entity.ifc_element.py\
+- IfcElementEntityType -> cs2bim.ifc.entity.ifc_element.py\
-IfcSpatialStructureEntityType -> cs2bim.ifc.entity.ifc_spatial_structure.py\
+- IfcSpatialStructureEntityType -> cs2bim.ifc.entity.ifc_spatial_structure.py\
-IfcGroupEntityType -> cs2bim.ifc.entity.ifc_group.py
+- IfcGroupEntityType -> cs2bim.ifc.entity.ifc_group.py

+## IFC configuration
+In this section you can make some general definitions about the resulting ifc file and you can define the feature classes, that are generated and exported as ifc entities.

+### Geo Referencing
+You can provide the so called Level of Georeferencing (LoGeoRef), according to "Clemen, C., Görne, H., 2019.
+Level of Georeferencing (LoGeoRef) using IFC for BIM.
+Journal of Geodesy, Cartography and Cadastre, 10/2019, S. 15-20.
+ISSN: 1454-1408".
+The different levels represent different methods of defining informations about georeferencing in IFC.
+Supported values are LO_GEO_REF_30, LO_GEO_REF_40, LO_GEO_REF_50.

+### triangulation_representation_type
+You can define the IFC geometry type that is used to represent the TINs.
+Supported values are TESSELLATION, BREP (TESSELATION is recommended).

+### Feature Classes

-### Postgis-Queries
+### SQL (Postgis-Queries)
 For each feature class you have to provide a sql for querying the data(17).
-At the moment terrain data is the only supported type of data for feature classes.
-This type requiers the sql to take a polyon wkt as parameter "%(polygon)s" and return a column named "wkt" with wkt string values.
+With the query you are selecting the cadastral data (with area geometry type).
+The sql query requiers to take a polyon wkt as parameter "%(polygon)s" and return a column named "wkt" with wkt string values.
 To guarantee a correct processing it is important to check that the sql also delivers all columns that are additionally configured for the according feature class.
-This can be a column for the element names(18), properties(21) or groups(26).
+This can be one column for the element name(18) and multiple columns for properties(21) or groups(26).

+### Groups
 When defining a group you can use "." to create nested group structures.
 (IfcGroupKey)\
 By default all IfcGroups are generated using the IfcGroup entity type.
 Defining other types of groups can be done by creating a new group config referencing the IfcGroupKey in the configuration file(32).

-Example:
-config.yaml
+### Example
+config.yml
 ```yaml
 ...
 feature_classes: